Tommy Reilly Retrospective

 A lot has happened in the last 100 years but it is not very well documented or understood.

-These books provide some of the backgound to the artists and the way the music developed.
+These books provide some of the background to the artists and the way the music developed.

 AuthorBook Title